AMReX-Combustion/PeleLMeX/Docs/sphinx/manual/Troubleshooting.rst

 again and identify if the code is failing in the nodal projection, either during the initial projection (following *Initial velocity projection*) or during the time step one (following *- oneSDC()::ScalarReaction()  -->*), or in the MAC-projection (right after *SDC iter [1]*).
-Then, the linear solver verbose is usefull to understand how the solver fails.
+Then, the linear solver verbose is useful to understand how the solver fails.
 If the solver hangs around a small value following an initial reduction of the
 residual: